quarbby/Today-I-learnt/README.md

 # Today-I-learnt

+### 17/12/16 - Debounce in Javascript

+Sometimes you don't want to invoke a function all the time.
+You can try looking at [Demystifying Debounce](https://john-dugan.com/javascript-debounce/) to understand a `debounce` function that might be helpful.

 ### 13/12/16 - Cut and paste

 `cut -f2 test.csv` extracts the second column of a tab-delimited CSV file. `cut -d, -f2 test.csv` does the same for a comma-delimited CSV file.